 Considering the massive cost of a home in Washington state, most people can’t pay for a property outright in cash, so they typically finance it with a mortgage loan.
 30-year mortgages are more conventional and are common among borrowers, but they also come with a significant interest price tag.

 That’s because the term is very long, which means more interest will end up being paid over the life of the loan.
-Shorter mortgage terms, on the other hand, typically mean much less interest paid overall, though monthly payments will have to be higher in order to pay off the loan amount in less time.
+On the other hand, shorter mortgage terms typically mean much less interest paid overall, though monthly payments will have to be higher in order to pay off the loan amount in less time.

 People who have a stable career and the income to afford larger payments, or who are nearing retirement, may want to consider taking out a 15-year mortgage in an effort to save on all that interest.
 Here are some reasons to consider one.